Notavatarkorra/notavatarkorra.github.io/Time on class.md

 So already at the MINIMUM this is 17.5 hours that you cannot refute.

-Unless someone already knows what they are doing completely and is speeding through it all or somehow moding the assignments and cheating
+Unless someone already knows what they are doing completely and is speeding through it all or somehow modding the assignments and cheating.
+This isn't even taking into account any time for readings.

-So it takes a minimum of 17.5 hours thats also if you are ONLY spending a miniute per question on the exams and trainings, thats not including the half hour it takes to repeat things, make mistakes, try again, actually work through the trainings, not to mention trouble focusing or normal human learning, so for someone like me who is learning all of this for the first time and not whizzing through it, its taking me the extra half hour on every training and exam and more like 30 minutes per assignment because i'm reading and trying intake and google how to do something if i don't remember it or its not clear. so add on 5 minutes to every assignment and 30 onto the trainings and exams and you are at another 7 hours.
-Thats 24.5 hours.
-Thats normal learning this for the first time human speed.
+So it takes a minimum of 17.5 hours that's also if you are ONLY spending a miniute per question on the exams and trainings, that's not including the half hour it takes to repeat things, make mistakes, try again, actually work through the trainings, not to mention trouble focusing or normal human learning and comprehension, so for someone like me who is learning all of this for the first time and not whizzing through it, its taking me the extra half hour on every training and exam and more like 30 minutes per assignment because I'm reading and trying to intake and google how to do something if i don't remember it or its not clear.

+So, more REALISTICALLY add on 5 minutes to every assignment and 30 minutes onto the trainings and exams and you are at another 7 hours.
+That's 24.5 hours.

+Honestly some of the exams and trainings take me 2 hours.
+So im generously accounting for the fact that i might be a little slower than others and trying to be fair with my math.

 I also struggle with ADHD and memory retention so its taking me longer than the average minimum time to read and comprehend all the instructions and assignments and taking time to redo them to get a better grade, or work through distractions.
 I personally am at over 30 hours because i take longer but i have just shown you that The amount of homework you have that you are stating is NOT 10 hours.
 Its not even physically capable of being under 12.
 Adding in the assignments its a minimum of 17.5 and if you consider the normal learning time it takes to read and comprehend and make mistakes and redo items, it REASONABLY takes at least 24.5 hours.